As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - 4 large egg whites

-- 1/4 cup granulated sugar
+- ¼ cup (50g) granulated sugar

 - 2 teaspoons ground cinnamon

-- 1/2 teaspoon ground nutmeg
+- ½ teaspoon ground nutmeg

 - ¼ teaspoon salt

 - 1 teaspoon vanilla paste or vanilla extract1

 - 1 cup finely grated2 carrot about 1 large carrot

 - In a large bowl, combine egg whites, sugar, salt, spices, and vanilla extract.
 Beat with a whisk until mixture turns becomes foamy and begins to stiffen, and the sugar is mostly dissolved.
-You may use a mixer if you'd prefer-- whisk at least 2 minutes.
+You may use a mixer if you'd prefer– whisk at least 2 minutes.